CoalaWeb/coalaweb-docs/docs/git/default-git-user.md

         name = Your Name
         email = your@email.com

-Note: Remeber this file only affects the repository it is stored in.
+<div class="uk-alert">Remember this file only affects the repository it is stored in.</div>

 Now if you open your project and attempt a commit the Author and Committer should be automatically populated with the info you just added to the config file.
 If you are looking for a solution that will affect all your projects in one go continue reading.

 ### <a name="global"></a>Global

-The second is the global user-wide config file that affects all your repositories.
+The second is the **global user-wide** config file that affects all your repositories.
 This is the place where you set your primary name and email.

 The default location for the global Git config file should be here: